Lloyds Share Price: Can the FTSE‑100 Bank’s Value Keep Surging or Is a Crash Coming?

 Published: 11 November 2025

 London — Lloyds Banking Group (LSE: LLOY) pushed closer to the psychologically important £1 mark on Tuesday, riding a broader market rally and fresh optimism around the bank’s digital roadmap.
 The shares finished the session around 95p after touching an intraday high of 95.00p, extending Monday’s strong close and marking a new 52‑week peak.
-Investing
+1

 Why Lloyds is rallying today

 The FTSE 100 set fresh record territory as traders increased bets on a December Bank of England rate cut after UK unemployment rose to 5% and wage growth cooled—macro moves that buoyed risk assets across the board.
 While lower rates can narrow banks’ net interest margins, investors also weighed the benefits to credit quality, mortgage activity and cyclical sentiment.
-The Guardian
+2

 The “last call below £1?” debate is back

 With the share price now within touching distance of a round-number milestone, market chatter has resurfaced over whether this could be the last stretch to buy LLOY below £1—a narrative popular in investor commentary this week.
 Technical watchers also note that Lloyds recently registered a 10‑year high, a sign that momentum has broadened beyond a short‑term bounce.
-Yahoo Finance
+4

 What’s changed inside Lloyds